arkarsg/cratedigger/README.md

 ## Overview

 CrateDigger is a Streamlit-based application that allows users to upload audio files or provide links to DJ mixes from platforms like YouTube or SoundCloud.
 The application then breaks these audio sources into user-defined chunks and queries each chunk against the Shazam API to identify tracks.
-This README documents the key technical iterations and optimizations made during the development journey of CrateDigger.

 ## Key Technical Iterations